 There are several unadjusted audit differences identified by our audit work which would change the decrease in the fund for the year by £747,000 and would decrease net assets by £115,000.
-You have indicated that you do not wish this adjustment to be processed in the financial statements on the basis that it is not material to the view given by the financial statements taken as a whole.
+You have indicated that you do not wish these adjustments to be processed in the financial statements on the basis that they are not material to the view given by the financial statements taken as a whole.
 We concur with this judgement.